 Norse Gods are not Immortal

-Unlike Greek gods, the Norse gods, despite ruling over the cosmos and having supernatural abilities at their disposal, are mortal.
+Unlike Greek gods, the Norse gods are mortal despite ruling over the cosmos and having supernatural abilities at their disposal.

 Still, it reflects the harshness and difficulty that the people of Scandinavia faced in their everyday lives during the Viking Age.

-For most Norse gods, the end comes with the arrival of Ragnarok, the apocalyptic end of days during which the ultimate battle between order and chaos will take place.
+For most Norse gods, the end comes with the arrival of Ragnarok, the apocalyptic end of days during which the ultimate battle between order and chaos will occur.

 - Odin – will be swallowed by the mighty wolf Fenrir